lxc/incus/doc/reference/instance_units.md

 (instances-limit-units)=
-# Units for storage and network limits
+# Units for storage, memory and network limits

 Any value that represents bytes or bits can make use of a number of suffixes to make it easier to understand what a particular limit is.

 Both decimal and binary (kibi) units are supported, with the latter mostly making sense for storage limits.

-The full list of bit suffixes currently supported is:
+The full list of bit suffixes currently supported for network limits is:

 - bit (1)
 - kbit (1000)